drcjar/lung-followup-app/README.md

 Following potentially curative NSCLC surgery follow up is for 5 years.
-For example, for Imperial outlined here and updated 2024.
+For example, for NEL outlined here and updated 2026.

 | Time post surgery | Proposed
 |-------------------|----------|